oceanicsdotio/oceanics.io/README.md

 bathysphere-api-neo4j
 ```

-Connect you local environment to issue commands to the remote docker service, and then etup the node remotely through an `ssh` tunnel, and install `certbot`:
+Connect you local environment to issue commands to the remote docker service, and then setup the node remotely through an `ssh` tunnel, and install `certbot`:

 ```bash
 eval $(docker-machine env bathysphere-api-neo4j)